meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

         -   Example: Vitamin C depleted by oxidation.
 One source of oxidation is carbs.
 Hence, carbs increase need for vitamin C.
         -   Example: Vitamin A and D seem to &ldquo;take out&rdquo; each other.
     -   Example: Vitamin D levels can stay fixed regardless of time in the sun until you fix a deficiency of one of the bone-health minerals, whereupon vitamin D is free to increase.
 This is a talking point in the &ldquo;don&rsquo;t supplement&rdquo; camp: possibly the body refuses to generate vit D to protect bone because it would trigger processes that it doesn&rsquo;t have the minerals to support, resulting in osteoporosis.
 Indeed, D supplementation has been connected to osteoporosis in some cases.
--   Let&rsquo;s not be content with Goodharting.
+-   Let&rsquo;s not be content with Goodharting, i.e. maximizing all nutrients we already have seen correlating with health.
-    -   A strong form of this position is that e.g. omega-3 supplements are just Goodharting a measure, the underlying cause of which is that we need seafood (no other realistic source), a need which cannot be met by eating any quantity of omega-3.
+    -   A strong form of this position is that e.g. omega-3 supplements are just Goodharting a measure, the underlying cause of which is that we need seafood (no other realistic source), a need which cannot be met by eating any quantity of omega-3&#x2026; because omega-3 is only omega-3, and contains nothing else that&rsquo;s typical of seafood!
 You take the apparent need of specific nutrients as indication that we need those foods that contain them.
 This is due to the problem of unknown unknowns: how much of nutrition has been explored?
 5%?
 Absent so much information, the precious few indicators we do get cannot be the full story, and are best used to guide our food selections.
 -   What does &ldquo;needing&rdquo; a nutrient mean? &ldquo;Need&rdquo; is a funny concept.
 You don&rsquo;t need to eat seafood.
 You don&rsquo;t need an appendix or legs, either.
+And you don&rsquo;t need love.
 Let&rsquo;s just call it a shorthand for that it&rsquo;ll lengthen our lifespan.

 <a id="org53818ff"></a>